India Surf Festival – 2012

 Surfing Yogis headed by Sampu Samntaray had long weaved a dream of bringing all Indian surfers, local artists, musicians and introduce Stand up Paddle in the state of Orissa to promote eco-tourism and on February 7th-2012, India held it’s first surf festival at Puri, Orissa.

-The festival kicked off in a spectacular way at the venue known as Lotus resorts which is located at Puri-Konark marine drive.
-The venue was in an ideal location to hold an event such as this, because of it’s own private beach, lagoon, a river mouth and a potential surf break.
+The festival kicked off in a spectacular way at the venue known as Lotus resorts which are located at Puri-Konark marine drive.
+The venue was in an ideal location to hold an event such as this, because of its own private beach, lagoon, a river mouth, and a potential surf break.

-The festival created a wonderful opportunity at bringing all Indian surfers together after a long time and to see every surfer greeting each other whole heartedly and in true surfers spirit.
-The festival had some wonderful talented musicians and entertainers who had come from Mumbai, Israel and even Odisha government had sent it’s own local traditional dancers extending their support.
+The festival created a wonderful opportunity at bringing all Indian surfers together after a long time and to see every surfer greeting each other wholeheartedly and in true surfers spirit.
+The festival had some wonderfully talented musicians and entertainers who had come from Mumbai, Israel and even Odisha government had sent its own local traditional dancers extending their support.

-Odisha tourism department were so keen to support SUP, that they requested to hold a SUP race to generate local interest and were happy to give away Rs.
-50,000 as cash prize for winners.
+Odisha tourism department was so keen to support SUP, that they requested to hold a SUP race to generate local interest and were happy to give away Rs.
+50,000 as a cash prize for winners.

-At the end, everyone were very delighted to be part of the festival and more importantly to be part of the growing surf scene in India and all went back with happy memories and at the thought of being there at the next surf festival/competition which could be just around the corner.
+In the end, everyone was very delighted to be part of the festival and more importantly to be part of the growing surf scene in India and all went back with happy memories and at the thought of being there at the next surf festival/competition which could be just around the corner.